ankitoscar/handsonml/README.md

 # handsonml
-This repo contains all the exercises and practice question done from Hands on Machine Learning book (2nd edition)
+This repo contains all the exercises and practice question done from Hands on Machine Learning book (2nd edition) by Aurelion Geron.